bravecollective/neucore-api-php/docs/Api/ApplicationApi.md

 Return groups of multiple players, identified by one of their character IDs.

-Needs role: app.<br>      *                  Returns only groups that have been added to the app as well.      *                  Skips characters that are not found in the local database.
+Needs role: app-groups.<br>      *                  Returns only groups that have been added to the app as well.      *                  Skips characters that are not found in the local database.

 ### Example
 ```php